ICD 10 vs ICD 11: What’s Out, What’s In, Here’s What’s Changing in 2025 Medical Billing

 • EHR modifications to accommodate longer character lengths and new validation rules

-• Integration with WHO's API services for full search and coding functionality26
+• Integration with WHO's API services for full search and coding functionality

-• Security updates to protect sensitive patient information during transition24
+• Security updates to protect sensitive patient information during transition

-Your vendors should confirm their ICD-11 development roadmaps right away27.
+Your vendors should confirm their ICD-11 development roadmaps right away.
 Early planning of these updates helps spread costs across fiscal years and reduces financial disruption.
+These updates will be crucial for ensuring proper interoperability and maximizing the clinical utility of the new system.

 Conclusion